 With self-awareness, we know to focus on the bigger picture instead and that will result in increased productivity.

-With reference to Shia LaBeouf’s video that is making rounds on the Internet, he urges us over and over again to ‘Just Do It!’
+With reference to Shia LaBeouf’s video that made its rounds on the Internet in 2015, he urges us over and over again to ‘Just Do It!’
 Recall the times you had wished that you had started earlier.
 Today, you have that chance to do just that, so why don’t you?

 With greater awareness of the problem as well as means for self-control, your procrastination woes can be managed.

-Stephanie Ling is part of Leaderonomics Youth and is currently under the Clubs initiative.
-Her personal passion lies in developing all-rounded youths who are able to impact their communities.
+Stephanie Ling’s personal passion lies in developing all-rounded youths who are able to impact their communities.
 Occasionally, she can be seen engaging in sun salutations and headstand poses during her leisure time.
-To engage with Stephanie, email us at firstname.lastname@example.org.
+To engage with Stephanie, email us at email@example.com.
 For more Career Advice articles, click here.

 Stephanie is currently pursuing her masters of organisational psychology at the University of Sheffield.
 Being a firm believer in a person’s potential, she hopes to help others use that potential to make a difference in their own lives.